tahaemara/LiteSeg/README.md

 pip install -r requirements.txt
 ```
 ##### Note
-> In case of have any problem while installing the dependencies you can igonre the message.
+> In case of having any problem while installing the dependencies you can igonre the message.
 Then activate liteseg environment and start to use the code.
 If any error message appears in a form of *ModuleNotFoundError: No module named 'xxxx'*, you can just search google how to install package xxxx with conda or pip.

 ## Training